Investing in local journalism for a greater St. Louis

-Paying grants and stipends to freelance writers and non-traditional journalists based in the St. Louis metropolitan area to increase editorial and public interest coverage published by independent media outlets and made freely available in at least one format;
+Paying grants and stipends to writers in the St. Louis area to increase public-interest coverage made freely available in at least one format;

-Making grants to support editorial head-count and paid fellowships and internships at journalistic outlets that serve the metropolitan St. Louis area with a focus on journalists from historically marginalized communities; and
+Making grants to support editorial head-count, paid fellowships and internships at journalistic outlets that serve St. Louis, with a focus on journalists from historically marginalized communities; and

-Conducting listening and engagement activities aimed at gaining a better understanding of the news and information needs of the communities of the metropolitan St. Louis area, particularly traditionally underserved communities; and
+Conducting listening activities to gain a better understanding of the information needs of St. Louis, particularly traditionally underserved communities.

 Why Community Support is essential